open-sauced/app/README.md

 ## 📙 Storybook

-The Stoybook for this project can be found at [design-insights.opensauced.pizza](https://design-insights.opensauced.pizza).
+The Storybook for this project can be found at [design-insights.opensauced.pizza](https://design-insights.opensauced.pizza).

 ### Run it locally